MorshedulHoque/Conversational-WebApp-GeminiPro/README.md

 Please ensure to update tests as appropriate.

 ## Contact
-For further inquiries, contact asmmorshedulhoque
+For further inquiries, contact `asmmorshedulhoque@gmail.com`

 ## Version
 This is version 1.0 of the Gemini LLM Q&A Application.